What’s the best upgrade for your AR-15?

 But all that combined makes a low trigger pull trigger that will set off even the hardest of primers.

-It also comes with 3 springs for different pull weights…I went with the lightest that measured a very consistent 3 lb 3 oz.
+It also comes with three springs for different pull weights…I went with the lightest that measured a very consistent 3lbs 3oz.

 You can see there’s very slight pre-travel before a strong hammer strike.
 It’s weird that the heaviest spring (and heaviest hammer fall) gives the lightest trigger pull.